 The Hinoki cypress wood cube pit is a hit with the wee ones!

 Saturdays, 9:30am-7pm; Sundays, 10:30am-5:30pm; confirm drop-in availability before visiting.

 Modeled after play spaces in Korea, Play Date Cafe has been a welcome addition to its neighborhood.
 Part play space, part healthy cafe, there's something to please everyone at this bright, airy spot.
 Kids enjoy the whimsical play areas, which include a Hinoki cypress wood cube pit, climbing area, ball pit, Lego table, kitchen set, dress-up area, and more.
 Parents can appreciate the coffee, Wi-Fi, and decidedly laid-back vibe.

 Preschool Place – Corona

 Saturdays and Sundays, 10am-5:45pm

 There are tons of hands-on attractions at the New York Hall of Science, but this wonderful multisensory play area is a highlight for young children.
 It's equipped with a play kitchen and an array of toys.
 Older siblings are welcome but should be supervised so they don't interfere with young ones.
 Storytime and art projects are offered on weekends and holidays.

 Kids love the climbing structure at Sabrina's Play Studio in Woodside.

 Ages 4 months-10 years

-Photos courtesy of the play spaces
+Unless otherwise noted, all photos courtesy of the play spaces.

 This article, originally published in October 2015, is updated annually.
 Louise Finnell contributed additional reporting.